isc-projects/bind9/doc/notes/notes-9.19.4.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The use of the ``max-zone-ttl`` option in ``options`` and ``zone``
+- The use of the :any:`max-zone-ttl` option in :namedconf:ref:`options`
-  blocks has been deprecated; it should now be configured as part of
+  and :namedconf:ref:`zone` blocks has been deprecated; it should now be
-  ``dnssec-policy``.
-A warning is logged if this option is used in
+  configured as part of :any:`dnssec-policy`.
+A warning is logged if
-  ``options`` or ``zone``.
-In a future release, it will become
+  this option is used in :namedconf:ref:`options` or :any:`zone` blocks.
-  nonoperational. :gl:`#2918`
+  In a future release, it will become nonoperational. :gl:`#2918`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- DNSSEC ``RSASHA1`` and ``NSEC3RSASHA1`` are automatically disabled
+- The DNSSEC algorithms RSASHA1 and NSEC3RSASHA1 are now automatically disabled on systems where they are disallowed by the security policy (e.g. Red Hat Enterprise Linux 9).
+Primary zones using those algorithms need to be migrated to new algorithms prior to running on these systems, as graceful migration to different DNSSEC algorithms is not possible when RSASHA1 is disallowed by the operating system.
-  on systems (e.g. RHEL9) where they are disallowed by the security policy.
-Primary zones using those algorithms need to be moved off of them prior to running on these systems as graceful migration to different DNSSEC algorithms is not possible when RSASHA1 is disallowed by the OS. :gl:`#3469`
+  :gl:`#3469`

-- Fetch limit log messages have been improved to provide more complete information.
-Specifically, the final values of allowed and spilled fetches will now be logged before the counter object gets destroyed. :gl:`#3461`
+- Log messages related to fetch limiting have been improved to provide more complete information.
+Specifically, the final counts of allowed and spilled fetches are now logged before the counter object is destroyed. :gl:`#3461`

 Bug Fixes
 ~~~~~~~~~